logo

 In the first weeks of pregnancy, an area known as the blastocyst implants itself into the wall of your uterus.
 This is where your baby will grow and develop.

-How the placenta is linked to the mother
+How is the placenta linked to the mother

 The function of the placenta